 Therefore, the blanket recommendation to students transferring from these institutions is to take 105 and 106.

-However, if a student believes s/he is unusually strong, s/he can make an appeal by presenting the following to the director of First Year Writing.
+However, if a student believes s/he is unusually strong, s/he can make an appeal by presenting the following to the Assistant Director of the First-Year Writing Program.

 1. copies of papers written for the Berkeley/DeVry's courses

 2. copies of papers written for other courses at Montclair State University